 Children born to HCV-positive mothers

 The rate of mother-to-child transmission of HCV is low and is essentially confined to women with detectable HCV RNA.
 Thus, pregnant women who are HCV antibody (anti-HCV) positive on routine screening need to be tested for HCV RNA.
-The diagnosis of HCV in neonates is complicated by the passive transfer of maternal antibodies to the baby: HCV antibody testing is not recommended before 18 months of age (see section Antenatal and Perinatal Testing).
+The diagnosis of hepatitis C in neonates is complicated by the passive transfer of maternal antibodies to the baby.
+Pregnant HCV-positive women should be encouraged to seek specialist advice from a clinician who understands hepatitis C and mother-to-child transmission and can provide support and expertise to the mother, parent, parents and to the people supporting the pregnancy, birthing and early parenting of the child.
+HCV antibody testing in babies is not recommended before 18 months of age (see Section 8.
+Antenatal and Perinatal Testing).

 Transmission and infection control in healthcare settings

-- People on regular haemodialysis should be tested every 6 months for HCV antibody39
+- People on regular haemodialysis should be tested every 6 months for HCV antibody62

-The risk of hepatitis C transmission following a needlestick injury where the source is known to be hepatitis C RNA positive is very low, estimated to be 1.8% (range 0-7%).
 A risk assessment with regard to the type of injury and type of bodily fluid is required to determine management of the person exposed following an occupational exposure to blood or mucosal fluids containing blood.
+The risk of hepatitis C transmission following a needlestick injury where the source is known to be HCV RNA positive is very low, estimated to be 1.8% (range 0-7%).
 Saliva where there is no visible blood is not infectious.
-The exception to this is in dental settings where blood is likely to be present even if not visible.40 Hepatitis C cannot be transmitted by spitting, touching, hugging, kissing or sharing food and drink.
+The exception to this statement is in dental settings where blood is likely to be present even if not visible.63 Hepatitis C cannot be transmitted by spitting, touching, hugging, kissing or sharing food and drink.

-If a potential occupational exposure has occurred, the person exposed should be referred to an appropriately qualified healthcare practitioner such as a GP, nurse, or specialist to undertake a risk assessment.
+In the event of a potential occupational exposure, the person exposed should be referred to an appropriately qualified healthcare practitioner such as a GP, nurse or specialist to undertake a risk assessment.
 Establishing the hepatitis C status of the source person will help inform the management of the exposed person.
 Testing of both the source person, if known, and the exposed person should be voluntary and with informed consent.

 The window period for hepatitis C seroconversion is 6 to 12 weeks.
-To reassure the person exposed, qualitative HCV PCR testing between 6 and 12 weeks is recommended.
-If at 12 weeks both PCR and antibody are negative, then there is no evidence of transmission and the exposed person can be advised that the risk of transmission is negligible.
-If the HCV PCR test is not MBS reimbursable, the employer may arrange with the pathology laboratory to pay for the test privately.
+Qualitative HCV RNA testing between 6 and 12 weeks is recommended.
+If at 12 weeks both RNA and antibody are negative, then there is no evidence of transmission, and the exposed person can be advised that the risk of transmission is negligible.
+If the HCV RNA test is not MBS reimbursable, the employer may arrange with the pathology laboratory to pay for the test privately.

 If the occupational exposure is determined to be high risk, monitoring of clinical status and liver function tests is warranted.
-However, high-risk occupational exposure is uncommon in the Australian context.
-One example would be intentionally being injected with a syringe of someone else’s blood.
+However, high risk occupational exposure is uncommon in the Australian context.
+One example would be intentionally being injected with a syringe containing someone else’s blood.
 Needlestick wounds that break the skin of the worker or single or multiple injuries resulting in broken skin of the worker would be considered low-medium risk.

 Recommended baseline HCV testing for source person if known